callmeblaze/book_management/README.md

 pip install -r requirements.txt<br>
 Configure the database<br>
 Set up a PostgreSQL database on AWS RDS.<br>
-Create a config.py file in the root directory with the following content:
+Create a local.env file in the root directory with all sensitive data

-### Configure Nginx
+### Configure Nginx (server side)

 Create a new Nginx configuration file: